sivarajankumar/phenotype-ontologies/trunk/src/ontology/cpn/causal-pheno-networks.md

 'thyroid gland morphogenesis' SubClassOf regulates some (morphology and inheres_in some 'thyroid gland')
 ```

-We find all axioms of this form and generate two phenotype terms (one
+We define a pattern that finds all axioms of this form and generates
-processual, one object quality) and create a causation relation
+two phenotype terms (one processual, one object quality) and
-between them:
+additionally creates a causation relation between them:

 ```
 Class: 'thyroid gland morphology'